 The 2022 eChallengeCoin has another story from the series the Adventures of Sara Cladlow.
 Within each story, you are tasked with solving the challenges Sara encounters.
 The story is accessed through the UART connection on the eChallengeCoin.

-The demo modes of the eChallengeCoin are activated by touching opposing sensors while waking the puzzle.
+The demo of the eChallengeCoin are activated by touching opposing sensors while waking the puzzle.
 Once a demo has been activated, it remains active until it is deactivated - even though sleep/wake changes.
 To return to the challenges, touch any single sensor while waking the puzzle.

 Another significant design change is the UART connection.
 You no longer need clips around the edge.
 There is now a standard pin header along the bottom.
 The pins are staggard which should allow the use of 0.1" pins without the need for solder.